iter8-tools/docs/docs/tutorials/integrations/kserve/kserve-http.md

 # Load Test a KServe Model (via HTTP)

 This tutorial shows how easy it is to run a load test for KServe when using HTTP to make requests.
-We use an scikit-learn model to demonstrate.
+We use a scikit-learn model to demonstrate.
 The same approach works for any model type.

 ???+ warning "Before you begin"
     1. Try [your first experiment](../../../getting-started/your-first-experiment.md).
 Understand the main [concepts](../../../getting-started/concepts.md) behind Iter8 experiments.